 A credit score helps creditors determine how risky it would be for them to lend money or extend other financial products to you.
 It also helps you understand what type of interest rates and fees you may be charged on loans and other types of new transactions.

 Understanding your credit score can help you plan for your future and minimize the risk of financial hardship.
-There are three major nationwide credit bureaus – Equifax®, Experian®, and TransUnion® – which all use different scoring models to assign a unique numerical value of your overall risk as a borrower.
+There are three major nationwide credit bureaus - Equifax®, Experian®, and TransUnion® - which all use different scoring models to assign a unique numerical value to your overall risk as a borrower.

 What Your Credit Score Means

 A credit score is a three-digit number that reports how well someone has handled their credit.

 It is generally used by lenders to decide what interest rate to offer someone borrowing money or how much of a deposit they need to put down for something like an apartment or car.
 The higher the score, the lower the interest rates usually are.

 A bad credit score can affect you in many ways, like limiting your ability to borrow money, get approved for certain jobs, rent an apartment or buy a home.
 It can also affect your insurance costs and even your relationship with future employers.